bobverity/rmaverick/README.md

 #> 6       4       1       2
 ```

 Samples are in rows and loci are in columns, meaning for polyploid individuals multiple rows must be used for the same individual (here two rows per individual).
-There are also several meta-data columns, including the sample ID, the population of origin of the sample and the ploidy.
+There are also several meta-data columns, including the sample ID, the population of origin of the sample, and the ploidy.
 These meta-data columns are optional and can be turned on or off when loading the data into a project.

 ### Create a project and read in data